Homemade Honey Oatmeal Bread is perfect for sandwiches or part of breakfast, brunch or dinner with a smear of creamy butter or jam!

 Up to one more cup of bread flour can be added to avoid a sticky dough...I did not find this necessary.
 Place 1 tablespoon of butter in a large bowl and microwave for 30 seconds.
 Add the dough to the warm bowl, roll around to grease the bottom of the dough, then flip over and cover with plastic wrap and a towel.
 Cover and let rise in a warm spot till doubled in size, about one hour.

 Preheat oven to 350º and bake for 35-40 minutes.
-Bread should sound hollow when tapped or check for internal temperature of 190º.
-Remove bread from pans to cooling rack to cool completely.
+Bread should sound hollow when tapped or check for an internal temperature of 190º.
+Remove bread from pans to a cooling rack to cool completely.

 Adapted from The Slow Roasted Italian